 Challenges with Qualifying for an SBA Loan

-Another consideration is that, if you can qualify, applying can be a time-consuming process.
-You’ll need to spend time putting together the lengthy SBA application and after you submit, you could end up waiting months for a bank to make a decision.
-That’s a time when your business might urgently need money to grow.
+Another consideration is the tedious application process.
+You’ll need to spend time putting together the lengthy SBA application.
+After you submit your application, the lender may take additional weeks or months making a decision.
+If you need that money to cover costs or take advantage of time-sensitive growth opportunities, you may not be able to wait that long.
 Remember, there is a massive cost when you delay investing money in your business – the cost of doing nothing.

 Alternatives to SBA Loans